open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-track-progress.md

 ## Directions: ##
  * Click on the blue "Get PRs/Issues Count" button below.
  * Type in a valid Github username
- * Remember, in order to complete the ["First Steps"](vi-first-steps.md) you need at least 5 PRs and 4 issues.
+ * Remember, in order to complete the ["First Steps"](vi-first-steps.md) you need at least 5 valid PRs and 4 issues.
  * Click [here](vi-first-steps.md#Step_8_-_Create_Issues_and_Pull_Requests) to return to Step 8.

 <style><!--